cburgler/yacsvv/README.md

 - Apply all validation rules to each row and field wherever possible
 - Multiple error messages per row and field
 ### Flexible csv file formats
-- Specify any csv dialect and formatting paremeters supported by the Python `csv` module
+- Specify any csv dialect and formatting parameters supported by the Python `csv` module
 ### Flexible, explicit header processing
 - Validate header, skip header, or no header
 ### Compatible with both Python 2 & 3